simonsdave/cloudfeaster/docs/story.md

 ##The Opportunity
 Screen scraping has been a key enabler of many thriving businesses.
-When coupled with the seemingly unbounded desire for data, the trend of using to spiders to gather data which power businesses shows no sign of slowing down.
+When coupled with the seemingly unbounded desire for data, the trend of using to spiders to acquire data to enable new and existing businesses shows no sign of slowing down.

 APIs are everywhere and increasingly businesses with a web presence are expected